No One-Size-Fits-All Neurons: Task-based Neurons for Artificial Neural Networks: Method

-In prototyping task-based neurons, we consider three important aspects: 1) How to efficiently design task-based neurons?
+In prototyping task-based neurons, we consider three important questions: 1) How to efficiently design task-based neurons?
 2) How to make the resultant neurons transferable to a network?
 3) How to transfer the superiority at the neuronal level to the network level?
+Now, we explain how the above proposed method addresses them one by one:

-We find that the traditional symbolic regression cannot fulfill these needs, particularly for high-dimensional inputs, due to three problems: First, the regression process of traditional symbolic regression becomes slow and computationally expensive for high-dimensional inputs.
+\textbf{Question 1}: ``How to efficiently design task-based neurons?'' — The traditional SR is not efficient, particularly for high-dimensional inputs: First, the regression process of traditional symbolic regression becomes slow and computationally expensive for high-dimensional inputs.
 The search space becomes vast for high-dimensional inputs, as it requires checking an arbitrary form of interactions among two or more input variables.
-Second, the formulas learned by the traditional symbolic regression are heterogeneous, which suffers from the parametric explosion for high-dimensional inputs and does not support parallel computing and GPU acceleration.
+Recently, it was proved \cite{virgolin2022symbolic} that SR is NP-hard, which means that no known solution for SR problems can be determined in polynomial time across all instances.
+Recent state-of-the-art work only scaled SR for problems of around 50 dimensions \cite{ruan2025discovering}.
+Second, the formulas learned by the traditional symbolic regression are heterogeneous, which do not support parallel computing and GPU acceleration.
 Thus, such formulas cannot serve as the aggregation function of a neuron because the resultant neuron cannot be easily integrated into deep networks.
-Third, the traditional symbolic regression may learn overly complex formulas, subjected to the risk of overfitting when connecting those neurons into a network.

-To address these problems, we propose a solution called vectorized symbolic regression.
-This approach regularizes every variable to learn the same formula, allowing us to organize all variables into a vector.
-The formulas are then based on vector computation, as illustrated in Figure \ref{vector}.
-Unlike traditional symbolic regression, which tends to identify a heterogeneous formula.
-The vectorized symbolic regression is simple yet mighty, which has valuable characteristics suitable to this task:

-\underline{Regression Speed}: The vectorized symbolic regression decreases the computational complexity of the regression process, making it much faster than traditional symbolic regression, especially for high-dimensional inputs.
-This is because the search space is significantly reduced when all variables are regularized to learn the same formula.